-Yes; the gang reporting form is available on our website and at schools; we have a partnership with our local police departments that provide officers that conduct walk-throughs regularly; we have an SRO that is based at our middle school and an SRO that is based at one of our high schools.
+Yes; the gang reporting form is available on our website and at schools; we have a partnership with our local police departments that provide officers that conduct walk-throughs regularly; we have SROs that are based at or provide services to all of our schools.

 - 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?

-In reviewing the incidents that have been reported, there has been a decrease in the schools. - 9.
+In reviewing the incidents that have been reported, which are very small if any, there has been no change. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA